Introduction

 The Future of AI-Enabled Service Delivery

-AI is ushering in a new chapter for shared services—one defined by intelligent automation, predictive insight, and seamless collaboration between people and technology.
+AI is ushering in a new chapter for shared services—one defined by a blend of workforce of human and digital labor, predictive insight, and seamless collaboration between people and technology.
 The familiar tiered model isn’t disappearing; it’s becoming fluid.
 Tiers 0 and 1 are expanding dramatically as AI handles most routine activity.
 Tier 2 shifts toward judgment-intensive exception of handling and interpretation, while Tier 3 becomes more focused on specialized expertise, governance, and innovation.

-The organizations that move fastest are those that treat AI not as a point solution but as an operating model shift.
+The organizations that move fastest are those that treat AI not as a point solution but as a workforce and operating model shift.
 Successfully implementing AI will require more than deploying chatbots or copilots—it means redesigning workflows, governing data differently, and rethinking how people contribute value.
 Human roles won’t vanish; they’ll rise in importance as judgment, empathy, and creativity become the defining features of high-value work.

 In this transformation, shared services can move beyond efficiency to shape enterprise strategy.
 With AI managing routine execution, service organizations have the bandwidth and intelligence to anticipate needs, influence business outcomes, and drive continuous improvement across functions.